 The wallets provided by them support a variety of cryptocurrencies, and the funds are stored in separate cold, multi-sig wallets.
 Also, all user data is encrypted so it cannot be used by third parties.

 The CitaExchange supports a wide diversity of crypto pairs and allows users to buy coins with fiat currencies, such as USD and EUR, through bank transfers and credit cards while also having the possibility of making direct fiat withdrawals to cards or via international transfers.
 All these transfers will be convenient for the users, as the platform will charge very low fees.

 While on most decentralized exchanges, latency is a major issue, CitaBit reduces latency by establishing servers across various global locations and setting them up a high-performance stack to offer great bandwidth.

-The ecosystem enables the access of various banking services without third-party meddling, such as a virtual debit card for global cross border transactions, mobile internet banking, bank deposits in fiat, and many more.
+The ecosystem enables the access to various banking services without third-party meddling, such as a virtual debit card for global cross-border transactions, mobile internet banking, bank deposits in fiat, and many more.

 Users will have access to a large selection of trading tools, such as margin trading, payment codes (CITA codes), Dark pool, and API for conducting cryptocurrency transfers and trades.